The Scoring System of CAHSEE

 - The CAHSEE test should not be considered as a bane by students.

-- If students fail to pass the test in the 10the grade, opportunities are given to them in twice in up to 5 times in grade 11 and 12.
+- If students fail to pass the test in the 10the grade, opportunities are given up to 5 times in grade 11 and 12.

-- The CAHSEE Scoring helps in identifying the students who have not passed the test in the many opportunities given to them.
+- The test scores help in identifying the students who have not passed the test in the many opportunities given to them.

 - The school counselors arrange for extra coaching to these students to help them pass the test and attain the high school diploma.